jmfriedt/read_qsense_qtools/README.md

 # Reading QSense's QTools QSD file from GNU/Octave

-Reverse engineering QSD file format to read time, frequency and dampling and display in GNU/Octave.
+Reverse engineering QSD file format to read time, frequency and damping and display in GNU/Octave.
 Results seem consistent with the screenshot grabbed during acquisition by the proprietary QTools software.